 As professional floor cleaners, we recommend that you read the back of every product you use and conduct a bit of research.
 Don’t take ingredients at face value – do your homework to pick a product that will really protect and clean your hardwood floors.
 Too much wax can leave your floors difficult to clean.

 When Necessary, Call in the Floor Professionals

-At Floors by the Shore, we have been providing top-tier flooring and carpet cleaning services for years.
+We have been providing top-tier flooring and carpet cleaning services at Floors by the Shore for years.
 Our Jersey Shore clients receive timely results at an affordable price.
 Whether your floors are a year old or 10, we’ll ensure that they regain their original shine and color.

 Interested in scheduling a professional hardwood cleaning?
-Contact us today to receive a price estimate today.
+Contact us today to receive a price estimate.
 We’re ready to make your hardwood floors beautiful once again.